WakiMak/trentent.github.io-forked/_posts/2010-12-12-windows-backup-error-0x81000019.md

 </div>

 <div>
-  Using Procmon I can see that VSSVC.exe attempts to access a filesystem that it cannot&#8230; Well, the only disk that it can&#8217;t access is the lone &#8220;Alternative OS&#8221; disk.
+  Using Procmon I can see that VSSVC.exe attempts to access a filesystem that it cannot...
+Well, the only disk that it can't access is the lone "Alternative OS" disk.
 I suspect removing that disk or forcing my BIOS to boot directly to the Windows partition will resolve my issues.
-If you&#8217;re in a similar situation as me, I would suggest checking your boot order, removing any extraneous disks or ensuring your boot drive is appearing as &#8220;Disk 0&#8221; in disk management.
+If you're in a similar situation as me, I would suggest checking your boot order, removing any extraneous disks or ensuring your boot drive is appearing as "Disk 0" in disk management.
 </div>

 <div>
 </div>

 <div>
-  I&#8217;ve just tested and confirmed that forcing my BIOS to boot directly to my OS drive without going through an alternative drive has enabled the backup program to operate without any errors.
+  I've just tested and confirmed that forcing my BIOS to boot directly to my OS drive without going through an alternative drive has enabled the backup program to operate without any errors.
 </div>

 <div>